EDCD/EDMarketConnector/Contributing.md

 Doc strings are preferred on all new modules, functions, classes, and methods, as they help others understand your code.
 We use the `sphinx` formatting style, which for pycharm users is the default.

+Lack of docstrings, or them not passing some checks, *will* cause a flake8 failure in our setup.

 ---

 ## Comments